gurditsingh/hydeout/_posts/test.md

 Kafka is everywhere these days.
 With the advent of Microservices, Big Data and distributed computing.
 Kafka has become a regular occurrence in architecture’s of every product.
+This is all well and great, but stripped down to its core, Kafka is a distributed, horizontally scalable, fault-tolerant commit log.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjUwODk4MTgsLTIwODg3NDY2MTIsLTIwOD
+eyJoaXN0b3J5IjpbLTc0ODgxMDU5OCw2NTA4OTgxOCwtMjA4OD
-g3NDY2MTIsLTExNzE5Mjg0NSw5MzMzMDk3ODcsMTIxODQ3NjUw
+c0NjYxMiwtMjA4ODc0NjYxMiwtMTE3MTkyODQ1LDkzMzMwOTc4
-OSwtMTczODQxNDAzLC04ODEwNDI1NjEsLTIwMTQzMjI4MzUsLT
+NywxMjE4NDc2NTA5LC0xNzM4NDE0MDMsLTg4MTA0MjU2MSwtMj
-M3MzMyNzU0NywyMzY5MTg0NDUsLTg1MTA4MDg1NSwtMTk3NTY4
+AxNDMyMjgzNSwtMzczMzI3NTQ3LDIzNjkxODQ0NSwtODUxMDgw
-MTUzNCwtMjAzNTgyMDM0NiwtNDUzODQ2MjY0LC0xODA4MzMxMT
+ODU1LC0xOTc1NjgxNTM0LC0yMDM1ODIwMzQ2LC00NTM4NDYyNj
-k0LDY1OTI1Njk5NiwxMTk2MTIyMjAsLTEzNDE4NzMyMjEsMjEx
+QsLTE4MDgzMzExOTQsNjU5MjU2OTk2LDExOTYxMjIyMCwtMTM0
-NDk4MTIyOV19
+MTg3MzIyMV19
 -->